nddsg/discrmetapath/README.md

 7. Run generated jar file by `java -jar JAR_FILE_YOU_GENERATED`

-The command line argumens are:
+The command line arguments are:

         Usage
         Generate paths: -GEN [-NoSQL cache types first to speedup] [-all get all paths instead of pathLength == 2] [-p build patent]